Barefoot in the Park (song): Background and recording

 James Blake was inspired to collaborate with Rosalía after his manager played her debut album Los ángeles to him; in an interview with iTunes, he related that he "honestly hadn't heard anything so vulnerable and raw and devastating in quite a while."
 Blake subsequently booked spontaneous recording sessions with Rosalía and André 3000 in order to "see what would happen, and the songs that emerged from them."
 Within the day, Blake and Rosalía had written "two or three things" including "Barefoot in the Park", with Blake commenting that he "loved the sound of [their] voices together."
 During this session, Rosalía wrote lyrics about love in what Blake called a "very human, and beautiful, and romantic" way.
 He further commented "when you don't understand the lyrics, it takes on a completely different meaning, and you just hear the romance of the Spanish language in action."

-The songwriting process for the song began after Dominic Maker showed Blake an sound pool from 1971 by the then 13-year-old singer and harpist Valerie Armstrong playing the Irish folk song "Fil, fil a rún ó" for RTÉ.
+The songwriting process for the song began after Dominic Maker showed Blake a sound pool from 1971 by the then 13-year-old singer and harpist Valerie Armstrong playing the Irish folk song "Fil, fil a rún ó" for RTÉ.
 Blake consequently decided to have "a couple goes at singing something over it, and [he] ended up with this one phrase that [he and Maker] liked."
 Because of its brevity, he doubled its length to make the song's chorus.
 Rosalía added a vocal harmony during her recording session with Blake.
 Blake took inspiration from the 1967 film Barefoot in the Park for the track, despite never having seen it; nevertheless, he "resonated" with its premise of a "man who is pretty uncomfortable, pretty anxious, pretty uptight, got a stick up his ass, basically, meets this woman and she brings him out of his shell slowly."